 The Board recognizes the importance of maintaining the trust and confidence of our customers, consumers and employees.
 To more effectively prevent, detect and respond to information security threats, the Company has a dedicated Chief Information Security Officer whose team is responsible for leading enterprise-wide information security strategy, policy, standards, architecture and processes.
-The Audit Committee receives regular reports from the Chief Information Security Officer and the Chief Information detection of the Company's cyber risks and threats, the status of projects to strengthen the Company's information security systems, assessments of the Company's receiver regular treat and score with our Cyber Incident Response Plan, the Audit Committee is informed of cybersecurity incidents with the potential to materially adversely affect the Company or its information systems.
-The Audit Committee requires the full Board on these matters.
+The Audit Committee receives regular reports from the Chief Information Security Officer and the Chief Information Officer on, among other things, the Company's cyber risks and threats, the status of projects to strengthen the Company's information security systems, assessments of the Company's security program and the emerging threat landscape.
+In accordance with our Cyber Incident Response Plan, the Audit Committee is informed of cybersecurity incidents with the potential to materially adversely affect the Company or its information systems.
+The Audit Committee regularly briefs the full Board on these matters.

-A OVERSIGHT OF ESG
+OVERSIGHT OF ESG

 We pursue our ESG goals through a concerted effort across the entire Coca-Cola system, which encompasses our Company and our approximately 225 bottling partners in more than 200 countries and territories.
 We aim to achieve our ambitious goals to drive system-wide change.
 The Board, through the ESG and Public Policy Committee, oversees the Company's ESG strategies and initiatives, including the Company's short- and long-term goals, and receives regular updates on priority ESG issues, including information on actions and progress toward goals.
-The Board and the ESG and Public Policy Committee also receive periodic reports from the Chief ESG Officer, and others as required, related to progress toward achieving the Company publishes an annual Business & ESG Report to provide stakeholders with transparent information goals.
-The Sorg and progress.
+The Board and the ESG and Public Policy Committee also receive periodic reports from the Chief ESG Officer, and others as required, related to progress toward achieving the Company's ESG goals.
+The Company publishes an annual Business & ESG Report to provide stakeholders with transparent information regarding our ESG programs and progress.